courtcraw/mesadu_wdbinaries/docs/lab1.md

 ---
 layout: default
 title: Lab 1
-description: Using the Binary Module
+description: Using the Binary Module - Evolving a donor star
 ---

 # Solving for Mass Transfer in a DWD binary system